 Notable about the Diverge when it was first released was the Future Shock front suspension system.
 The spring-based system replaced Specialized’s old Zertz inserts by providing progressive compliance at the rider’s hands.
 The Future Shock system returns to the Diverge for the 2020 model year along with the bike’s FACT 9r carbon frame and Open Road Geometry.

 We have done our share of gravel grinding on the 2020 Diverge Expert build for this long-term review.
 Find out if it is worth considering for your future gravel adventures.

 The Specialized Diverge Expert has a Specialized FACT (Functional Advanced Carbon Technology) 9r carbon fiber frame.
 The numeric monikers refer to carbon fiber modulus and 9r is the lowest level on the Specialized scale now after the demise of 8r.
 The no-holds-barred Diverge S-Works is the only model that differs, offering the same frame with 11r carbon, the whole bike equipped with SRAM AXS for $10k.

 Adding suspension to the front end of bikes is nothing new, with the practice starting with the Softride stem and Girvin Flexstem, followed by suspension forks, led by Rock Shox.
 One unique method of suspension was Cannondale’s Headshock located within the head tube of the frame.

 The Future Shock suspends the rider via a cartridge housed within the steerer tube with a progressive mainspring and a booster spring at the top to adjust firmness.
-The movement is above the upper headset race and moves in a linear fashion, so there is no change in handlebar angle.
+The movement is above the upper headset race and moves linearly, so there is no change in the handlebar angle.
 The amount of movement is maximally 20mm.

 When Specialized first released the Diverge, it said it wanted to move away from cyclocross geometry toward what it calls Open Road Geometry.
 After riding the bike, we would probably classify it as a “relaxed road” geo.